Newerk/javatut_top/README.md

 # javatut_top
-Back up of notes and lessons for the javascript section of The Odin Project
+Back up of my notes for the javascript section of The Odin Project